akruszewski/gibl/manuscript/chapter3.md

              (pk-key->datum pubkey 'SubjectPublicKeyInfo)))))
 ```

-All of these procedures come from the `crypto` package:
+All of the procedures we're using come from the `crypto` package:

 1. `get-pk` - returns the RSA implementation algorithm
 1. `generate-private-key` - generates a private key given algorithm (in this case RSA)